usernamenumber/edx-platform/docs/en_us/data/source/internal_data_formats/data_czar.rst

 - Knowledgeable of general data privacy and security best practices.

 - Experience with management of sensitive student data.

-- Familiarity with the requirements of the U.S. Family Educational Rights and Privacy Act (FERPA).

 =====================
 Technical Skills